mehrdadhz-77/ADM-Homeworks/README.md

 # ADM-Homeworks
-This repository contains documents regarding solving the Python assignments on HackerRank website.
+This repository contains the documents regarding solving the Python assignments on HackerRank website.
 ## scripts.ipnynb
 You can find all the codes that have been used for each of the assignments.
 ## stamps